 As a minimum you need to know which channels to use, what range you can expect, what to say and, most importantly, how to effectively call for help in an emergency.

 Boaters should consider investing in a Marine Radio course.
 You'll learn how to get the most from your radio, and will have the opportunity to qualify for one of a number of radio operators 'licences', depending on your needs.

-If you use to study privately, or do an online course, we have invigilators authorised by the Australian Maritime College, Office of maritime Communications who can organise and supervise your exam.
+If you study privately, or do an online course, we have invigilators, authorised by the Australian Maritime College, Office of Maritime Communications who can organise and supervise your exam.

 Tas Maritime Radio (TMR) Membership

 If you're a regular boater, you might consider an annual subscription to Tas Maritime Radio.
 For the cost of around 20 litres of fuel you will be allocated a simple callsign (an "RG" number) that will identify you to the TMR operators.
 You can 'Log On' when going out and check that your radio is working OK at the same time.
 Don't forget to 'Log Off' when you return.

 Your contact details, description of your boat and the safety equipment you carry will be kept on file for instant access in an emergency.